capacitor-community/stripe/packages/payment/docs/configuration.md

 The plugin loads automatically on iOS.
 Apple Pay also needs an Apple Merchant ID and certificate.
 Follow [Apple Pay](./apple-pay.md).

-For 3D Secure redirects, set `returnURL` when you create PaymentSheet or PaymentFlow, then call `handleURLCallback` from your app URL handler.
-See [Initialize](./initialize.md).
+For PayPal, 3D Secure, and other redirect-based payment methods, register a custom URL scheme, set `returnURL` when you create PaymentSheet or PaymentFlow, and call `handleURLCallback` from your app URL handler.
+Without a return URL, Stripe may omit redirect-based payment methods on iOS.
+See [Initialize](./initialize.md#redirect-based-payment-methods-on-ios).

 ## Web configuration